bbatsov/blog/_posts/2011-07-04-debian-tips.markdown

 {% endhighlight %}

 Find the line about your account and change there **/bin/bash** to **/usr/bin/zsh**.
+Alternatively you can use the chsh program to achieve the same result:

+{% highlight console %}
+$ sudo chsh
+{% endhighlight %}

 Afterwards start a new login shell and a simple wizard will fire up asking you some questions to create a default .zshrc file for you.
 Alternatively you can use the excellent [O My Zsh](https://github.com/robbyrussell/oh-my-zsh) config - I'm very fond of it.